 - Best Organic Mattress – Loom & Leaf

-- Best Mattress for Heavy People – Casper
+- Best Mattress for Heavy People – Titan Plus

 - Best Mattress for Softness – Puffy Lux Hybrid

-- Best Mattress for Lower Back Pain – Dreamfoam Chill
+- Best Mattress for Lower Back Pain – Dreamfoam Essential

 - Best Mattress for Stomach Sleepers – Layla